ilamanov/on-chain-ui/docs.md

 >
 > Instead, whenever you need JS (for stuff like interactivity), we use declarative HTML tag approach (outlined below in **Interactivity**).
 In the future, JS may be reconsidered if Solidity proves to be not enough.

-## How do I build more complicated frontends?
+## How do I build more sophisticated frontends?

 Currently the following features are supported by the [monobase.xyz](https://monobase.xyz/) wrapper.
 Other wrappers can add more feature support.
 It would be ideal if these features are also part of the standard (maybe like extensions to ERC-UI - similar to the ERC721Enumerable extension)